chadrik/doc484/README.rst

 Generate PEP 484 type annotations from docstrings
 =================================================

-``doc484`` provides a script to find PEP 484 type annotations within your docstrings and convert them to type comments.
-It supports the three major docstring conventions `numpy <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy>`_, `google <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_, and `restructuredText <https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html#template-py-source-file>`_
+``doc484`` provides a script to find type declarations within your docstrings and convert them to PEP 484 type comments.
+It supports the three major docstring conventions `numpy <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy>`_, `google <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_, and `restructuredText (sphinx) <https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html#template-py-source-file>`_

 Regardless of docstring convention you choose, the types declared within your docstrings should following the guidelines in `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_, especially use of the `typing <https://docs.python.org/3/library/typing.html>`_ module, where necessary.

 Why Use This?
 =============

-If you answer affirmative to at least 2 of these, this project may be for you:
+If you answer affirmative to at least 2 of these, this project is probably for you:

-- You're stuck supporting python 2.x, so you have to use type comments, which are much harder to visually grok
+- You're stuck supporting python 2.7, so you have to use type comments, which are far less comprehensible than the type annotations supported in 3.5+
 - Your projects have existing docstrings with types that are already mostly correct
 - You find it easier to maintain and comprehend types specified alongside the description of an argument